TuringLang/Bijectors.jl/docs/src/vector.md

 For univariate distributions the default definition is to generate a bijector that inspects the minimum and maximum of the distribution.
 While this will work correctly, it might not be the most performant.
-You can manually define the VectorBijectors API for univariate distributions, but it is probably faster to just overload the single function `scalar_to_scalar_bijector`: everything else will be automatically dervied.
+You can manually define the VectorBijectors API for univariate distributions, but it is probably faster to just overload the single function `scalar_to_scalar_bijector`: everything else will be automatically derived.

 ```@docs
 Bijectors.VectorBijectors.scalar_to_scalar_bijector